resting/rnasr/readme.md

 ### What it does
 Adds the `applicationId`, `versionName` and `versionCode ` declared in `app/build.gradle` to the built `apk`.
+With version 1.2.0,
+- datetime is also added to filename.
+- `bundleRelease` is now the default. `app:assembleRelease` can is now under `-o` flag.

 ### Features
 - Does `./gradlew assembleRelease` in project folder.